A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Introduction

-As shown in Figure \ref{taxonomy_figure}, we contribute a structured taxonomy to provide a broad overview of this field, which categorizes existing works from four perspectives: graph type, network architecture, learning paradigm, and clustering method.
+Secondly, as shown in Figure \ref{taxonomy_figure}, we contribute a structured taxonomy to provide a broad overview of this field, categorizing existing works from four perspectives: graph type, network architecture, learning paradigm, and clustering method.
 More specifically, the input graph type can be classified into four distinct categories: pure structure graph, attribute graph, heterogeneous graph, and dynamic graph.
-The characteristic of each graph type is analyzed and the corresponding processing method is introduced.
-In addition, for the network architecture, the existing deep graph clustering methods are grouped into multi-layer perceptron based (MLP-based) methods, graph neural network based (GNN-based) methods, and the hybrid methods.
+We analyze the characteristics of each graph type and introduce the corresponding processing methods.
+Besides, for the network architecture, the existing deep graph clustering methods are grouped into multi-layer perceptron-based (MLP-based) methods, graph-neural network-based (GNN-based) methods, and hybrid methods.
 The benefits and drawbacks of each type are carefully discussed.
-Moreover, the learning paradigms are classified into reconstructive, adversarial, contrastive, and hybrid ones.
+Moreover, the learning paradigms are classified into reconstructive, adversarial, contrastive, and hybrid paradigms.
 For each learning paradigm, the general pipeline is summarized in detail.
-At last, the clustering methods are separated into traditional clustering methods and neural clustering methods.
-Here, the advantages and disadvantages of traditional clustering are simply analyzed and the technological evolution of the neural clustering is summarized in depth.
-We elaborate on the taxonomy in Section \ref{taxonomy}.
+In addition, the clustering methods are separated into traditional clustering methods and neural clustering methods.
+The advantages and disadvantages of traditional clustering are analyzed, and the technological evolution of neural clustering is summarized in depth.
+We elaborate on the taxonomy of deep graph clustering in Section \ref{taxonomy}.

 Despite the remarkable progress, this fast-growing field is still fraught with several crucial challenges.
-Thus, this section summarizes the challenges of deep graph clustering in Figure \ref{challenges_figure}.
-Specifically, the main challenges contain the problem of graph data quality, stability, scalability, discriminative capability, and unknown cluster number.
+Therefore, we conduct comprehensive experiments to summarize and analyze the challenges of deep graph clustering.
+In addition, we carefully discuss the potential opportunities to solve the challenges in this field.
+Specifically, Figure \ref{challenges_figure} demonstrates the problems of graph data quality, stability, scalability, discriminative capability, and unknown cluster number.
 The detailed analysis and the potential solutions are provided in Section \ref{challenge_opportunity}.

-Moreover, deep graph clustering methods have been successfully applied to numerous other domains, including social network analysis, computer vision, natural language processing, bioinformatics, etc. The detailed information is summarized in Section \ref{application_section}.
+Moreover, in recent years, deep graph clustering methods have been successfully applied to numerous domains, such as social network analysis, recommendation systems, computer vision, natural language processing, bioinformatics, medical science, etc. The detailed information refers to Section \ref{application_section}.
 The main contributions of this paper are summarized as follows.